felipebravom/AffectiveTweets/docs/index.md

 [BibTex](http://dblp.uni-trier.de/rec/bib2/conf/webi/Bravo-MarquezFP16.bib), [original paper](https://www.cs.waikato.ac.nz/~fbravoma/publications/wi2016t.pdf)

 1. __LexiconDistantSupervision__: This is the most popolar distant supervision approach for Twitter sentiment analysis.
 It takes a collection of unlabelled tweets and a polarity lexicon in arff format of positive and negative tokens.
-If a word from the lexicon is found the tweet is labelled with the word's polarity.
+If a word from the lexicon is found, the tweet is labelled with the word's polarity.
 Tweets with both positive and negative words are dicarded.
 The word used for labelling the tweet can be removed from the content.
 Emoticons are used as the default lexicon. [original paper](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf)

 ### Tokenizers